Frequently Asked Questions

 - Click Submit and you're done.

-The cost for Survivor Pool hosting is $20 for the first 20 members, plus $1 per member above 20.
-The cost for a 50 person survivor game, for instance, is $50 ($20 base fee + 30 additional members, at $1 each).
+The cost for Survivor Pool hosting is $20 for the first 20 entries, plus $1 per entry above 20.
+The cost for a 50 entry survivor game, for instance, is $50 ($20 base fee + 30 additional entries, at $1 each).

-The cost for Share Pools is about $5 per member.
+The cost for Share Pools is about $5 per entry.

 The cost for Baseball 13-Run Pools is $30.

-The cost for Golf pools depends on the number of tournaments you are doing, but ranges from $1 to $3 per person.
+The cost for Golf pools depends on the number of tournaments you are doing, but ranges from $1 to $3 per entry.

 I don't know how many people will be playing.
 Can I wait to pay until after everyone has joined? - Yes.
 We encourage you to get your pool going, and pay after you know exactly how many people will be participating.
 For Pick'em, we give you 3-4 weeks into the regular season before you need to pay.
 For Survivor pools, we ask for the hosting fee soon after your first weekend of games.

 How do I pay for my pool? - You can pay for your pool online by clicking here.
 We accept Visa, Mastercard and PayPal.
-You can pay over the phone with your credit card too.
+You can also pay over the phone with your credit card by calling us at 303-222-0030.

 Can I test out the website before I pay? - Absolutely.
 We encourage you to test out the site before you pay.
 You can set up your pool or league with no obligation to pay, so feel free to start one now.